OctopusDeploy/blog/blog/2020-01/octopus-release-2019.12-lts/index.md

 | Octopus 2019.9        | Yes                         |
 | Octopus 2019.6        | Expired                     |

-Keep reading to learn about what's in this release and any breaking changes.
+Keep reading to learn about what’s in this release and any breaking changes.

 <h2>In this post </h2>